hinds44/band_website_project/README.md

-# band_website_project
+# Simple Website Project
-Attempting to build a website for my function band
+Building a website for my function band